Getting Started With A PC

 What are the limitations?

-Often it is how many things can I do at the same time without it effecting the music output.
-Your PC CPU (Central Processing Unit) can only do so much at a time and processing lots of information consumes lots of your CPU's processing power.
-A decent sound card will provide the ability to create sound without taxing you PC's main CPU.
+For home recording uses, it is often how many things can I do at the same time without it effecting the music output.
+Your PC CPU (Central Processing Unit) can only do so much at a time and processing lots of information consumes lots of your CPU’s processing power.
+A decent sound card will provide the ability to create sound without taxing you PC’s main CPU.

 The features your PC has will effect how sophisticated your mix is.
-But you'll be surprised at just how much the modern PC can do.
-As a newbie it'll probably be some time before you come up against a serious limitation.
+But you’ll be surprised at just how much the modern PC can do.
+Home recording has exploded for a reason.
+As a newbie it’ll probably be some time before you come up against a serious limitation.
 Often problems can be solved by spending a bit more money, for example: a new soundcard, more RAM, a second high speed hard disk, a quieter fan (to reduce PC noise in the recording environment).
 It can be worth contacting a few specialist music PC suppliers.
-Such suppliers provide optimised PCs specially for audio recording and mixing.
+Such suppliers provide optimised PCs specially for audio recording and mixing for both home recording studios and professional recording studios.

 Do you want to record real instruments or use external (to PC) midi sound sources?